 Traditional Dhal vs Instant Pot Dhal

 When making traditional Guyanese dhal, I cook the yellow split peas in water seasoned with garlic, onion, curry powder, and geera.
-Then once the yellow split peas are tender (to the point when it melts into the water) I would chunkay (fry up in oil) my chopped garlic, add it to the dhal, and mix.
+Then once the yellow split peas are tender (to the point when it melts into the water) I chunkay (cook in oil) my sliced garlic, then add it to the dhal, and mix.

 Ingredients for Instant Pot Dhal